NuGet/NuGetDocs/site/Docs/Creating-Packages/Creating-and-Publishing-a-Package.markdown

 <a name="#importtargets"></a>
 ## Import MSBuild targets and props files into project (Requires NuGet 2.5 or above)

-A new conventional folder has been created at the top level of the NuGet package.
+A new convention has been added to the structure of NuGet packages.
 As a peer to \lib, \content, and \tools, you can now include a '\build' folder in your package.
 Under this folder, you can place two files with fixed names, **{packageid}.targets** or **{packageid}.props**.
 These two files can be either directly under \build or under framework-specific folders just like the other folders.
 The rule for picking the best-matched framework folder is exactly the same as in those.